Mig-uel/angular-complete-guide/README.md

 When the user navigates to `/users`, Angular will render the `UsersComponent` and when the user navigates to `/shop`, Angular will render the `ShopComponent`.

+## Code Splitting and Deferrable Views

+To deliver real great Angular applications, performance actually matters.
+When it comes to optimizing the performance, one of the building blocks is code splitting or lazy loading.

+- What is lazy loading?
+- Why is it important?
+- Different ways to implement lazy loading in Angular
+- Deferrable views and how to use them
+- Lazily loaded routes and how to configure them

 ## Angular Learned Checklist

 ### Components and Templates